etteplan-abit/AZURE_CERTIFICATION/README.md

 3. If you want to save this configuration for future development sessions, again enter Ctrl+Shift+p and select Workspaces: Save Workspace As.
 This action saves a config file to your current folder.

+## How to contribute

+1. Adding Exercise or Project under the AI_ENGINEER folder.
+2. Adding Tips and Tricks in the ai_engineer.md file.
+3. Adding Useful Links in the ai_engineer.md file.
+4. Adding Questions and Answers in the under AI_ENGINEER/0-PracticeAssessment folder.